Getting to know: Mieke MeskerFebruary 13, 2020

 Sustainability has become more and more important.
 Crown has made important steps in this area, from which we benefit.
 For Crown Fine Art in particular, this is also an important focus.
-For example, the use of recycling packing material is a high topic in our organisation.
+For example, the use of recycling packing material is a huge focus in our organisation.

-- All of our trucks are equipped with Euro 6 engines.
+- Equipping all of our trucks with Euro 6 engines.

-- We have our Artlines shuttle service, which travels on a frequent base to several European destinations, including Germany, Italy, the UK, Belgium, and France.
+- Running and developing our Artlines shuttle service, which frequently travels to several European destinations including Germany, Italy, the UK, Belgium, and France.
 This has enabled us and our customers to limit the number of trucks that have to travel within Europe.

-- We have an internal competition with our drivers to see who can drive the most economically.
+- Developing an internal competition with our drivers to see who can drive the most economically.